-Any parent with an inquisitive or bored child knows too well how often they will wander into the kitchen.
-This can be when mum or dad is in the kitchen cooking or it can be when no one is present and said child is looking for something to entertain them.
+Any parent with a child knows too well how often they will wander into the kitchen.
+This can be when mum or dad is in the kitchen cooking or it can be when no one is present and the child is looking for something to entertain him or her.

 We could all agree that the kitchen is not the best place for a child to be spending time, especially alone, but it does happen.
 Often parents can be whirling about preparing a meal only to find a small child under foot and a tripping hazard.

 With this knowledge in mind at Craftbuilt Kitchens we encourage the design of a kitchen that will allow for the safe presence of your little loved ones.
 After all, the kitchen is considered the heart of the home more and more these days.

 Family members often congregate in the kitchen area to chat and catch up after the end of the day so it goes without saying that young ones want to be there too.
 The choice is yours how you want this situation to pan out.

 If you like to include your children in meal preparation or simply allow them to be nearby and watch, there are things you can do to keep them safe in the kitchen area.

 Being involved with cooking meals is great for little ones and if you have the patience it is a great bonding experience.
 If this is something you would like to do, there are a few different ways your design can allow for this.